PavanRangani/docs/docs/prd/incentive-stock/grant.md

 - Show proper message when no Incentive Stock available.
 - Shows `ACTIVE` and `DISPOSED` grant in separate tabs.
-- Show count with each tab title.
+- Show count of grant with each tab title.
 - Grants are shown under Incentive stock.
 Each Incentive stock has own add button and vertmore action.
+  - For `DISPOSED` grant, Add button of `Incentive stock` and `Grant` is not applicable.
 - Under each Incentive stock, grants are grouped by its type `NQSO`, `ISO` , `RSA` , `RSU ` & `Carried Interest`.
 - For each types, show separate table.
 Sequence of each type table is : `Non-Qualified Stock Option`, `Incentive Stock Option`, `Restricted Stock Award`, `Restricted Stock Unit`, `Stock Grant` & `Carried Interest`.
 - Show proper message when Grant is not available under any Incentive Stock